gabeochoa/pharmasea/progression_tree.md

 (adds an automatic juicer)

 Beer Wall
-its all watered down any
+its all watered down anyway
 (customers who want beer can reuse their cup and get their own drink)

 SodaFountain